Learn what are 10 of the not to be missed places on the South Island of New Zealand.

 Also visit: Lake Matheson near Fox Glacier.
-Lake Matheson is best viewed on a windless day to increase your chances of getting an iconic photo of the reflection of the mountains in the lake is greater then.
+Lake Matheson is best viewed on a windless day to increase your chances of getting an iconic photo of the reflection of the mountains in the lake.

-The first time I saw Lake Pukaki "live" I literally screamed in my rental car.
-I had seen it many times on photographs, but to see the real thing was incredible.
-Combine this with a view of Mount Cook on a perfectly cloudless day, and you've got yourself a view that everyone should see before they die.
+The first time I saw Lake Pukaki “live” I literally screamed in my rental car.
+I had seen it many times in photographs, but to see the real thing was incredible.
+Combine this with a view of Mount Cook on a perfectly cloudless day, and you’ve got yourself a view that everyone should see before they die.

 The South Island always looks gorgeous from above, especially during winter in New Zealand.
 The mountains, glaciers, lakes, and rivers are guaranteed to impress you, especially if you view them from above.

 Pick a nice day, book a scenic flight that has a route that passes above Lake Tekapo and Mount Cook, and you’ve got yourself a winner.
 Try a scenic flight with Air Safaris in Tekapo.

 Also visit: Mount John Observatory or do the Mount John walk.

-Milford Sound is known for its mountain peaks jotting as towers out of the water in combination with huge waterfalls.
+Milford Sound is known for its mountain peaks jutting out of the sea like towers in combination with huge waterfalls.
 Therefore, I highly recommend doing a Milford Sound boat tour.